qinglian1105/rag_with_different_dbs/README.md

 (1)Ollama + llama3 + nomic-embed-text + TimescaleDB<br>
 (2)Ollama + llama3 + nomic-embed-text + Qdrant<br>

-Then, there are primary three parts for the local RAG App.<br>
+Then, there are three parts for the local RAG App.<br>
 (1)Read text files from the folder.<br>
 (2)Process data with Model and then save into databases.<br>
 (3)Input query string and then return the answer.<br>